lisp-mirror/clast/README.md

 Of course you are free to fork the project subject to the current licensing scheme.
-However, before you do so, I ask you to consider plain old "cooperation" by becoming asking me to become a developer.
+However, before you do so, I ask you to consider plain old "cooperation" by asking me to become a developer.
 It helps keeping the entropy level at an acceptable level.